DrPostgres/pg_hibernator/README.md

 - A reduction in `shared_buffers` is not detected.

-    If the `shared_buffers` is reduced across a restart, and if the combined saved buffer list is larger than the new shared_buffers lize, Postgres Hibernator continues to read and restore blocks even after `shared_buffers` worth of buffers have been restored.
+    If the `shared_buffers` is reduced across a restart, and if the combined saved buffer list is larger than the new shared_buffers size, Postgres Hibernator continues to read and restore blocks even after `shared_buffers` worth of buffers have been restored.